blugnu/go-mediator/README.md

     }
 ```

-An example command handler implementation might look similar to:
+A command handler implementation would be similar to this example:

 ```golang
     // FooHandler is a CommandHandler (returns `error`)